Cyclic Sieving and Plethysm Coefficients: Introduction

-Thus, Theorem~\ref{mainevac} does not give the first combinatorial expression for the coefficient $\langle p_2 \circ s_{\mu}, s_{\lambda} \rangle$, but it distinguishes itself from the existing Carr\'e--Leclerc formula by its natural compatibility with the Littlewood--Richardson rule, and it is sufficiently robust that the techniques involved in its derivation are applicable to a whole class of plethysm coefficients with $n > 2$, addressed in Theorem~\ref{mainprom}, which is new in content and in form.
+Theorem~\ref{mainevac} does not give the first combinatorial expression for the coefficient $\langle p_2 \circ s_{\mu}, s_{\lambda} \rangle$, but it distinguishes itself from the existing Carr\'e--Leclerc formula by its natural compatibility with the Littlewood--Richardson rule, and it is sufficiently robust that the techniques involved in its derivation are applicable to a whole class of plethysm coefficients with $n > 2$, addressed in Theorem~\ref{mainprom}, which is new in content and in form.

+In contrast, the Carr\'e--Leclerc rule has not been generalized to plethysms of degree higher than $2$, for the concept of Yamanouchi reading words has not been extended to $n$-ribbon tableaux for $n \geq 3$.

 Furthermore, the author has shown in unpublished work that a bijection of Berenstein and Kirillov \cite{Berenstein} between domino tableaux and tableaux stable under evacuation restricts to a bijection between those tableaux specified in the Carr\'e--Leclerc rule and in Theorem~\ref{mainevac}, respectively.
-It follows that Theorem~\ref{mainevac} actually recovers the Carr\'e--Leclerc result.
+It follows that Theorem~\ref{mainevac} recovers the Carr\'e--Leclerc result.